-Fig. 5.38 Time dependent camber for beams H-il and H-i2 predicted using the proposed multipliers $\,$
+Fig. 5.38 Time dependent camber for beams H±il and H-i2 predicted using the proposed multipliers multipliers when the measured creep coefficients were used.
+The time dependent response was accurately predicted using the proposed multipliers with the ACI 209 recommendations for creep.

-Fig. 5.39 Comparison of time dependent camber predicted using proposed multipliers and measured camber for beam L-ol
+Fig. 5.39 Comparison of time dependent camber predicted using proposed multipliers and measured camber for beam L-o1